rwev/coyote.life/content/articles/published/philosophy--money--why-cheap-car.md

 ### Material

-Old cars, at least the off-road-capable ones that I drive, are generally already well-worn, and have scores of scuffs and scrapes and dents and broken non-essentials (cosmetic elements), otherwise called _personality_, with admiration.
+Old cars, particularly off-road-capable light duty SUVs, are generally already well-worn, and have scores of scuffs and scrapes and dents and broken non-essentials (cosmetic elements), otherwise called _personality_ with admiration.

 There is no minor damage that could be done to the vehicle that would affect its service life, or incite any level of depreciation.
 Any new stratches, dings, dirt, stains, or other cosmetic imperfections would blend right in.